Congregation Mishkan Israel: Current leadership

 Rabbi Daniel Schaefer, who grew up in the Mishkan Israel congregation and was ordained in 2018 by Hebrew College, has served as the rabbi since the summer of 2024.
 Before that, he was assistant rabbi at Temple Ohabei Shalom in Brookline, Massachusetts and the Interim Director for Jewish Life at Georgetown University.
-Rabbi Brian P. Immerman served as Mishkan Israel rabbi from 2018-2024.
-He succeeded Rabbi Herbert N. Brockman, now the Emeritus, who had been the spiritual leader at Mishkan Israel for over 30 years.
+Rabbi Brian P. Immerman served as Mishkan Israel rabbi from 2018 to 2024.
+He succeeded Rabbi Herbert N. Brockman, now the emeritus, who had been the spiritual leader at Mishkan Israel for over 30 years.
 Rabbi Brockman taught and engages in community projects, and has been at the forefront of interfaith understanding and justice, not only in New Haven, but also nationally and internationally.
 The current cantor is Cantor Sierra Fox, who was ordained and received her Master of Sacred Music from Hebrew Union College.
-She succeeded Arthur Giglio, now Emeritus, who held the position for 17 years.
+She succeeded Arthur Giglio, now emeritus, who held the position for 17 years.

 The annual Martin Luther King Interfaith Service was inaugurated in 2010 by Rabbi Brockman as a tribute to Rabbi Goldburg and Martin Luther King's historic connection to Mishkan Israel.

 The late peace activist Bruce M. Cohen served as rabbi of Mishkan Israel prior to founding Interns for Peace.